rd-alliance/metadata-catalog-dev/db/README.md

   * **role**
     The manner of the relationship between the entity and the mapping.
 Possible
     values:
       + *endorsed scheme*: The scheme which is endorsed.
+To indicate that a particular version was endorsed, append `#v` plus the version number to the MSC ID.
+This must correspond to a version number recorded for that entity.
       + *originator*: The organization that made the endorsement.

 *Note*